danieldiamond/gitlab-analytics/README.md

 ## Principles

-The Data & Analytics team at GitLab is working to establish a world-class analytics function by utilizing the tools of DevOps in combination with the core values of GitLab.
+The Data Team at GitLab is working to establish a world-class analytics function by utilizing the tools of DevOps in combination with the core values of GitLab.
 We believe that data teams have much to learn from DevOps.
 We will work to model good software development best practices and integrate them into our data management and analytics.

 A typical data team has members who fall along a spectrum of skills and focus.
 For now, the analytics function at GitLab has Data Engineers, Data Analysts, and eventually Data Scientists.